News

 Improved Explainability

 The combination of financial models with AI creates a synergy: the theoretical rigor of understood models paired with the predictive power and abundance of AI-driven insights.
 Full interpretability in finance involves explaining why an automated decision changed when inputs or market regimes shift.
-Codifying model behavior creates an audit trail that satisfies AI governance rules, like EU AI Act Article 15.
+Codifying model behavior creates an audit trail that satisfies AI governance rules, such as EU AI Act Article 15.

 CAPM and AI